Faculty Highlights 2020 - A Year in Review

 Elizabeth Schoenfeld, MD

-Drs.
-Elizabeth Schoenfeld and Tala Elia, physician-faculty in the Department of Emergency Medicine, along with Drs.
-Peter Lindenauer and Sarah Goff, physician-faculty in the Department of Medicine, recently published a study to identify and explore factors that may motivate emergency physicians' engagement in shared decision-making.
+Elizabeth Schoenfeld, MD, and Tala Elia, MD, physician-faculty in the Department of Emergency Medicine, along with Peter Lindenauer, MD, MSc, and Sarah Goff, MD, physician-faculty in the Department of Medicine, recently published a study to identify and explore factors that may motivate emergency physicians' engagement in shared decision-making.

 "The Physician-as-Stakeholder: An Exploratory Qualitative Analysis of Physicians' Motivations for Using Shared Decision-Making in the Emergency Department", published in the July 2016 Journal of Academic Emergency Medicine, utilized qualitative methods to explore reasons why emergency physicians use (and don't use) shared decision-making in the emergency department.

 Physicians' motivations in the study varied and included the desire to avoid potentially harmful or low-yield tests or treatments, and the desire to share uncertainty.
 Despite the challenges of using shared decision-making in the emergency department, all physicians recognized benefits to patients from its use.

 Citation: Schoenfeld EM, Goff SL, Elia TR, Khoridpour ER, Poronsky KE, Nault KA, Lindenauer PK, Mazor KM.
 The Physician-as-Stakeholder: An Exploratory Qualitative Analysis of Physicians' Motivations for Using Shared Decision-Making in the Emergency Department.
 Acad Emerg Med.
 2016 Jul 7. doi: 10.1111/acem.13043.
 [Epub ahead of print] PMID: 27385557.
 (Read the abstract)